 The Ulster Museum stands in the grounds and adjacent to the Gardens.
 The main building was designed before WW1 but only put up in the late 1920s (though there is a lumpish brutalist extension), and so whle the building is Classical, the carved detail upon it is rather Art Deco, most notably including a ship’s prow with a somewhat grim head under a window, and a good pair of sphinxes high up above.
 We may note a modern abstract piece of steel slabs, by Barry Flanagan, best known (to me at least) for his carvings of hares and a settler in Dublin rather than a native, despite his name.
 Within the museum are art and archaeological collections, including good Celtic work , alongside modern history, natural history and other non-artistic things.

 Along the road towards the city centre is Queen's University, with a war memorial by Thomas Brock - see this page.
-Also on these pages, a note on Yorkshire House, Linenhall Street, on the Henry Cooke statue, College Square East, and Albert Clock and statue.
+See also other Belfast sculpture and sculptors.